CDCgov/data-exchange-upload/tests/bad-uploader/readme.md

 | `reports-url`     | Not set                        | No reports are sent unless explicitly specified.                     |

-To view the full list of options at any time, you can run:
+To view the full list of options at any time, run:

 ```bash
 go run ./... -h
 ```